infection/site/src/guide/index.md

 In a nutshell, it

-* runs the test suit
+* runs the test suite
 * mutates the source code with a set of predefined mutators (mutation operators)
 * collects the results of killed, escaped mutants and timeouts